 If you already uploaded images to your site and want to know how to find the ones that are slowing down your page, check out the following video.
 Tools such as GTMetrix or Pingdom, or using the browser console will easily let you find images that are too large for the web.

-If you would like to learn more about optimizing your site for speed, check out this comprehensive online course.
+If you would like to learn more about optimizing your site for speed, check out this useful guide.